Gounlaf/PowerRoute/README.md

 ## The configuration

-The configuration should be a php array.
+The configuration must be a php array.
 It must define two keys:
 * start: The first route to evaluate (the root of the binary tree).
 * routes: The definition of all the routes.